marcusoftnet/marcusoftnet.github.io/_posts/2007-12-07-vasakren-jul.md

 program up to this and this weekend has been almost to much to handle.

 But i am really looking forward to the concert tonight - it will be great.
-KarlMagnus <span id="SPELLING_ERROR_1" class="blsp-spelling-error">Fredriksson is our guest soloist and that will surely be great. <span id="SPELLING_ERROR_3" class="blsp-spelling-error">Vasa Gospel is in kick-... form.
+KarlMagnus Fredriksson is our guest soloist and that will surely be great.
+Vasa Gospel is in kick-... form.
 And the band also sounds great.
 To top the whole thing off we have our youth gospel choir - Vasas Granater that will be nice addition to the whole scene.

 This will be great.

-The rest of the weekend will also be fun as i am presenter at the [<span id="SPELLING_ERROR_6" class="blsp-spelling-error">WindCorp Brass band](http://www.windcorpbrassband.se/) Christmas concerts.
+The rest of the weekend will also be fun as i am presenter at the [WindCorp Brass band](http://www.windcorpbrassband.se/) Christmas concerts.